Under the Queen's Umbrella

 The native title is a Middle Korean word for "umbrella", first attested in Hunminjeong-eum haerye in 1446.
 The middle dot before the second syllable (in 룹〮) indicates a high pitch contour, while the unmarked first syllable is pronounced with a low pitch contour.) is a 2022 South Korean television series starring Kim Hye-soo, Kim Hae-sook, and Choi Won-young.
 It aired on tvN from October 15 to December 4, 2022, every Saturday and Sunday at 21:10 (KST).
 It was released as a limited series on Netflix in selected regions on October 15.

 The series was a commercial hit and became one of the highest-rated dramas in Korean cable television history.
 Under the Queen's Umbrella remained for eight weeks on Netflix's "Global Top 10" list of the most-watched non-English television titles.

 Synopsis

-Set in a fictional period within the Joseon period, the series deals with the top 1% education method to make the troublemaker princes, who cause nuisance for the royal family, into proper princes.
+Set in a fictional era within the Joseon period, the series deals with the education of troublemaker princes who cause nuisance for the royal family.

-Queen Hwa-ryeong (Kim Hye-soo) is expected to embody grace and dignity in her royal role.
-However, her sons prove to be mischievous troublemakers.
-Faced with this challenge, the queen decides to abandon strict protocols and embarks on a journey to transform her sons into deserving princes through education and personal growth.
-With determination and perseverance, she endeavors to instill in her sons the values and skills necessary to fulfill their royal responsibilities, all while navigating the complexities of motherhood and royal life.